1,691 words, 9 minutes read time.

 Castle Combe

 Castle Combe is often called the prettiest village in England- and it absolutely earns the title.
+I saw it on TikTok and knew I had to add it to my UK road trip itinerary.
 Tucked into the Wiltshire countryside, this tiny hamlet feels like it’s frozen in time.
 With its honey-colored stone cottages, quiet streets, and old stone bridge over a gentle stream, Castle Combe looks like something out of a storybook.
 There are no streetlights, no modern signage, and barely a trace of anything contemporary, which only adds to its charm.
 It’s the kind of place where you slow down for a pot of tea and just enjoy everything without even trying.

 Heading to Europe??